 Permeability in free pace is denoted as μ0.
 Its value is 4ᴫ × 10-7 H/m.
 This value of permeability is taken as standard value that is treated as permeability constant.

 Permeability of another Medium or Substance

 Permeability of another medium or substance is denoted as μ only.
-Relative permeability is the ratio of permeability of any substance to that of free space and it is denoted as μr, i.e.
+Relative penetrability is the proportion of permeability of any substance to that of free space and it is signified as μr, i.e.